OpenSpace/openspace.github.io/docs/developers/compiling/windows.md

    1. SmartGit
    1. Git GUI (a part of the basic git [download](http://git-scm.com/download) or Visual Studio)

-### Visual Studio 2017
+### Visual Studio 2019
-[Visual Studio 2017](http://www.visualstudio.com) is the standard Interactive Development Environment (IDE) for Windows.
-Version 15.8.9 or higher is required.
+[Visual Studio 2019](http://www.visualstudio.com) is the standard Interactive Development Environment (IDE) for Windows.
 The "community" version is a free download.
 When you install it, be sure to select "Custom" configuration and select the C++ compiler -- it is not included by default.
 You can also select a git client here ("Git GUI").
 Installation could take a while (like an hour or so, depending on the machine).
-Currently OpenSpace does *not* compile on Visual Studio 2019 due to a dependency not being able to be compiled on that platform.
+We are following the development of the C++ language quite closely, so there are more and more features that are no longer supported in Visual Studio 2017

 ### CMake
 - Download and run the [CMake installer](https://cmake.org/download/)